true-async/php-true-async-rfc/basic.md

 If there are no active coroutines left in the execution queue and no events to wait for, the application is considered complete.

-Leaked coroutines differ from regular ones in that they are not counted as active.
+Zombie coroutines differ from regular ones in that they are not counted as active.
-Once the application is considered finished, leaked coroutines are given a time limit within which they must complete execution.
+Once the application is considered finished, zombie coroutines are given a time limit within which they must complete execution.
-If this limit is exceeded, all leaked coroutines are canceled.
+If this limit is exceeded, all zombie coroutines are canceled.

-The delay time for handling leaked coroutines can be configured using a constant in the `ini` file: `async.leaked_coroutine_timeout`, which is set to two seconds by default.
+The delay time for handling zombie coroutines can be configured using a constant in the `ini` file: `async.zombie_coroutine_timeout`, which is set to two seconds by default.

 If a coroutine is created within a user-defined `Scope`, the programmer can set a custom timeout for that specific `Scope` using the `Scope::disposeAfterTimeout(int $ms)` method.